Man dead after shots fired in Carlow shopping centre, Army bomb disposal team at scene

 The Macron shove is not a sign of a very French love story, but something more disturbing

+A young girl also suffered minor injuries and received medical treatment at the shopping centre before going home with family members.
+She was not wounded and did not require hospitalisation.

-The alarm was raised at about 6.15pm and gardaí rushed to the scene.
-The man fired a number of shots and it appears the fatal shot was self-inflicted.
+The alarm was raised at about 6.15pm, with gardaí rushing to the shopping centre after receiving reports of a gun being discharged inside the premises.
+The armed man fired a number of shots and the fatal shot was self-inflicted.

+Minister for Justice Jim O’Callaghan expressed his “solidarity with those impacted” by the “really shocking incident”, which was “something we never want or expect to happen in our communities”.

+“Gun violence is very rare in Ireland, and I am determined that will remain the case,” he added.
+“The area in Carlow is safe.
+We must now allow An Garda Síochána to investigate this incident fully.”

 “The (retail) premises has been evacuated and the scene is preserved,” the Garda statement confirmed.
 “The Army EOD team has been requested to attend.
 At this time, there is no further concern for public safety.”